mitre/hse-mwi/README.md

 11. Download Metadata.xlsx with the button below.
 If adding custom data, add a row and fill in information for each measure you want to add to the Mental Wellness Index.
 Descriptions for each column can be found in the 'Column Descriptions' sheet of the Metadata.xlsx.
 Note that all column names, with the exception of 'denominator', must be filled out.
    * If you have multiple measures in one file, add a row for each measure and its qualities, but specify the same file name.
-   * If you would not like to include a measure in your MWI, either delete the measure row or set its weight to 0.
+   * If you would like to remove a measure in your MWI, either delete the measure row or set its weight to 0.
    * If you would only like to adjust weights, change only the weight column to the desired values.
 Note that penalties for race stratifications and geographic granularity are still applied and total weights are scaled to sum to 100.

 12. Put your data (if using) and the updated Metadata.xlsx file in a ZIP file (.zip).